- Access Services

-As CTO, Products, Simon Wynn guides both product technology and Devicescape’s IP and patent initiatives, while expanding technical consulting into executive customer interactions.
-Simon has been instrumental in transitioning Devicescape from an embedded software company to one that develops both mobile handset software and cloud based services.
-Managing teams across product development, QA, professional services, and IT, he led the outsourcing of all IT functions and hosting of Devicescape web services using a cloud-based model at Amazon Web Services.
+As CTO, Products, Simon Wynn guides product technology and Devicescape’s IP and patent initiatives, while expanding technical consulting into executive customer interactions.
+Prior to becoming CTO, Simon was instrumental in transitioning Devicescape from a Wi-Fi middleware company to a provider of web services in his former position as VP of Engineering.

 As CTO, John Gordon is responsible for making sure that the entire suite of Devicescape products fits together at a technical level, particularly the patented client-server hotspot login service, which he designed, and its associated device-based application.
 As the architect of that system, he spends much of his time online in cafes, restaurants, and shops testing new algorithms and Wi-Fi gadgets.
 He supports Devicescape sales and marketing with technical presentations, visits to customers, and appearances at technology events, as well as answering consumer questions and troubleshooting through the Devicescape forums.